 All I wanted was a wrecking bar.

-I had to rip out and replace an old door after the sun boiled away its varnish and bubbled up the veneer.
+I needed it to rip out an old door after the sun had boiled away its varnish and bubbled up the veneer.

 So I went out to my shed to get the bar.
 It is where I keep the things that I need but rarely use – but it is also a place where the things that I need – go to hide.